fetchai/genesis-fetchhub/asi-1/1-asi-genesis-migration.md

 - The process may take around 10 minutes, depending on the system.

 ## 6. Install NEW version `v0.12.LATEST` of `fetchd` node
-You have 2 options, the picks ill depend on how you normally run your node:
+There are two options, the correct choice depends on how you normally run your node:
 > NOTE: The `LATEST` value in the version tag will be decided & publicised here when it will become known.
 ### 6.1.
 Build & install LOCAL version of new node
 #### 6.1.1.
 Install go lang